cheiz122/guku/README.md

-# alx-pre_course
-im now a ALXstudent this is my first respository as a full stack engineer my first readme
+this is my first readme